-Tachometer-A tachometer is an electrical instrument that indicates engine revolutions per minute (RPM).
+- Tachometer-A tachometer is an electrical instrument that indicates engine revolutions per minute (RPM).
 The tachometer is useful for monitoring engine speed to avoid exceeding the maximum RPM rating.
-In addition, it can be used to detect performance changes by comparing speedometer readings at various RPMs.

-- 2. Temperature Gauge-The temperature gauge indicates engine coolant temperature by monitoring a signal from a sending unit installed in the engine water jacket.
+In addition, it can be used to detect performance changes by comparing speedometer readings at various RPMs. - 2.
+Temperature Gauge-The temperature gauge indicates engine coolant temperature by monitoring a signal from a sending unit installed in the engine water jacket.
 When the gauge reads in the danger area, shut off the engine and diagnose the problem.
 A common cause of overheating is picking up a foreign object in the seawater intake.
-Usually, raising and lowering your motor or outdrive will free it.
+Usually, raising and lowering your stern drive will free it.
 Backing up in reverse gear, then pulling ahead in forward gear for 10-15 feet is helpful, too.
-On those twin-engine powered boats equipped with a hot water system, whereby the cooling system of one engine is plumbed through the hot water tank to provide heating for the fresh water supply, the temperature gauge for that engine will indicate a different operating temperature than the other engine. - 3.
-Oil Pressure Gauge-The oil pressure gauge indicates engine lubricating oil pressure.
+On those twinengine powered boats equipped with a hot water system, whereby the cooling system of one engine is plumbed through the hot water tank to provide heating for the fresh water supply, the temperature gauge for that engine will indicate a different operating temperature than the other engine. - Oil Pressure Gauge-The oil pressure gauge indicates engine lubricating oil pressure.
 Low oil pressure readings are generally caused by low oil quantity.
 In any case, immediately shut down the engine and diagnose the problem. - 4.
 Fuel Gauge-The fuel gauge indicates approximate fuel level.
 Since boats are exposed to rough water conditions and varying degrees of trim, it will not always be possible to fill the fuel tank to 100% of its dry-rated capacity.
 Therefore, fuel gauges may seem to provide inaccurate readings at times.
-It is always good to keep track of the amount of fuel you pump aboard, as well as your running time and estimated fuel usage as a double check against an inaccurate gauge. - 4.
-Volt Gauge On all models except the 3055 twin engine the condition of the battery can be read on the voltmeter when the ignition switch is in the ON position.
+It is always good to keep track of the amount of fuel you pump aboard, as well as your running time and estimated fuel usage as a double check against an inaccurate gauge. - 5.
+Compass-Your boat is equipped with a compass for use in navigation.
+Many factors affect the operation of your compass, such as local magnetic variation and deviation (induced needle deflection caused by metal components and the operation of electrical equipment aboard your boat).
+Each compass must be "swung" (compensated) to adjust for individual boat characteristics, and for the particular compass installation.
+It is vitally important, therefore, that you have your compass professionally swung before using it for marine navigation.
+Your Bayliner dealer can refer you to local shops that perform this work.